patternfly/patternfly/src/patternfly/layouts/Gallery/docs/code.md

 ## Overview

-A Gallery layout makes all of the children a uniform size, the children are displayed horizontally, and they wrap as needed.
+The gallery layout is designed so that all of its children are of uniform size, display horizontally, and wrap responsively.

 ## Usage